pivotal-cf/docs-phd-ds/data_service.md

 	A confirmation dialog box displays.

 ##Pivotal CF Command Line

-1. Using ssh, log in to the virtual machine that Ops Manager deploys on the first install of the Ops Manager Director for VMware vSphere.
+1. Log in to Pivotal CF using the Pivotal CF CLI.
+See [Getting Started with cf v6](http://docs.gopivotal.com/pivotalcf/devguide/installcf/whats-new-v6.html).

-2. If necessary, select a space using the following command:
+2. Run the following commands:

+    `$ cf login [-a API_URL] [-u USERNAME] [-p PASSWORD] [-o ORG] [-s SPACE]` (This command takes care of logging in, and also targets the correct org and space simultaneously.
+If you are already logged in, you can run the following command to target an org and space:
-	`$ cf target -o <organization> -s <space name>`
+	`$ cf target  -o <organization> -s <space name>`.)

-3. Run the following command:
+	`$ cf services` (This command displays a list of service instances.)

 	`$ cf unbind-service <application> <service instance name>`